-Runway 13-31 was evaluated for geometric and separation deficiencies using C-III runway design criteria.
-The only element that does not meet C-III standards is the blast pad width and length for each end of the runway.
-However, because the RDC is currently a C-II, the requirement would not need to be met until the critical aircraft increases to an ADG-III.
-Table 2-22 compares current FAA C-III design standards to existing conditions.
+Runway 13-31 was evaluated for geometric and separation deficiencies using C-II and C-III runway design criteria (C-III shown in Table 2-22).
+The blast pad width and length for each end of the runway meet C-II criteria but not C-III.
+The RDC is currently a C-II so the C-III requirement would not need to be met until the critical aircraft increases to an ADG-III.
+Additionally, an approximately 0.13 acres of the ROFA contains Table 2-22 compares current FAA C-II (see footnotes) and C-III design standards to existing conditions.